-- 16. Require the state to make personal information available to third parties and authorized public agencies to provide services in support of the pilot, but only to the extent necessary to perform the functions of the pilot. - 17.
+- 16. Require the state to make personal information available to third parties and authorized public agencies to provide services in support of the pilot but limit the use of that data to functions needed to carry out the pilot project. - 17.
 Require account manager compliance with the privacy policy from participant enrollment through wrap up of the pilot project.